Topological feature selection for time series data: Persistent homology

 \begin{lemma} The cardinality of $\BD_k^\mathcal{A}(K,\trianglelefteq)$ is given by $f_k^+ = \sum_{j=-1}^k (-1)^{k-j} f_j$, which is independent of both the total order $\trianglelefteq$ and the choice of persistence algorithm $\mathcal{A}$. \end{lemma}

 We call elements of $D(\R^2_\leq)$ \emph{persistence diagrams} and let $\PDset$ denote the set of persistence diagrams.
-It has a family of metrics called \emph{Wasserstein distances} depending on $1 \leq q \leq \infty$ and a choice of metric on $\R^2_\leq$~\cite{csehm:lipschitz,cohen2005stability}.
-For the $q$-Wasserstein distance we will use the metric on $\R^2_\leq$ induced from the $q$ norm on $\R^2$.
+It has a family of metrics called \emph{Wasserstein distances}, $W_q$, depending on $1 \leq q \leq \infty$ and a choice of metric on $\R^2_\leq$~\cite{csehm:lipschitz,cohen2005stability}, which we now define.
+Following Skraba and Turner~\cite{Skraba:2020}, for the $q$-Wasserstein distance we will use the metric on $\R^2_\leq$ induced by the $q$-norm on $\R^2$.